- Product Name:

 Taste characteristics at 50 ppm: ammonia and fishy, amine-like with seaweed and shellfish nuances.

-A colorless to pale yellow liquid with an ammonia-like odor.
+Pyrrolidine is a saturated heterocycliccompound having one nitrogenatom in a five-membered ring.
+It is a colorless to pale yellow liquid with an ammonia-like odor.
+It is found in certain plants andthe ring structure is present in manyalkaloids.
 Flash point 37°F. Density 0.85 g / cm3.
 Vapors heavier than air.
 Produces toxic oxides of nitrogen during combustion.

 Air & Water Reactions